Here we provide information on:

 The flood warning information is updated every 15 minutes.

-Businesses affected by flooding
+Support for residents and businesses affected by flooding

-The fund is available to businesses with up to 50 employees and is designed to support businesses with any immediate or short term loss of income or cash flow impacts to aid recovery while appropriate insurance claims are completed.
+Our Derbyshire Floods Business Hardship Fund is available to businesses with up to 50 employees and is designed to support businesses with any immediate or short term loss of income or cash flow impacts to aid recovery while appropriate insurance claims are completed.
 Emergency payments of up to £300 are available following assessment of need and all applications will be considered on a case by case basis.

 In addition to emergency funding support, help and advice can be sought from D2N2 Growth Hub with business advisors available to provide further support needed to aid recovery.
+The local Chamber of Commerce is also able to provide advice and support, including free membership.